riturajsingh2015/jedox/README.md

 - [`Main.java`](./Tree/src/main/java/utils/Main.java) the Entry point to our project
 - [`Parser.java`](./Tree/src/main/java/utils/Parser.java) contains a parser to parse  `Book1.xlsx`
 - `Parser.java` also contains a `parse` method to get Tree as output

+## Implementation with Composite Design Pattern
+We used Composite Design pattern

+- It uses [`Component.java`](./Tree/src/main/java/utils/Component.java) as it an interface which provides the requirement specifications
+- The [`Leaf.java`](./Tree/src/main/java/utils/Leaf.java) and [`Tree.java`](./Tree/src/main/java/utils/Tree.java) implement `Component.java`
+- Both `Leaf.java` and `Tree.java` overide the same method `printTree`
+- Hence when calling using `printTree` gives a feel viz similar to recursion

-- [`Tree.java`](./Tree/src/main/java/utils/Tree.java) contains implementation of Tree class with corresponding methods
+- `Tree.java` contains implementation of Tree class with corresponding methods

 ### About Parser.java